 If you love coffee, you know that nothing beats coffee made out of freshly grounded beans.
 The coffee tastes better, and the smell of grounded coffee beans is just delicious!
+How Often Should I Clean My Manual Coffee Grinder?
 A lot of people don’t know this, but like any other equipment, manual coffee grinders need to be cleaned occasionally.
 If not cleaned, with time, coffee dust can penetrate and cause the motor of the coffee grinder to break down.

 What is a manual coffee grinder?